JamieMair/mpags-high-performance-computing/resources.md

 ## Lecture Notes

-The lecture notes are available [here](/assets/book_v1.2.pdf).
-They are a work in progress and may change.
+The original lecture notes from 2023 are available [here](/assets/book_v1.2.pdf).
+The new course notes will be posted online on a different website, with entries posted weekly to accompany the video material.
+Links to the book are kept here for reference.

 ### Changelog
 **Current Version: v1.2 (23/01/2023)**